Skip to primary navigation

 1952 - Colin Fisher paddling in the newspaper marathon along Perth beaches.

 1956 - Colin Fisher driving to a Surf Life Saving carnival held in 1956 in conjunction with the Melbourne Olympics.
 Phill Pegg and Clive Jarrot did the trip with him in Pop Fishers car which was from Quairading W.A.
+Craig Fisher and Kirk Jarrott did the same trip 30 years later going to the Aussies.

 1956 - Colin Fisher training for the 1956 Surf Life Saving Carnival in Torquay in the Adelaide pool on a stop over, travelling from Western Australia over the Nullabor.